Face powder

 Face powder is a cosmetic product applied to the face to serve different functions, typically to beautify the face.
-Originating from ancient Egypt, face powder has had different social uses across cultures; in modern times, it is typically used to set makeup, brighten the skin and contour the face.
+Originating from ancient Egypt, face powder has had different social uses across cultures; in the modern era, it is typically used to set makeup, brighten the skin and contour the face.
 Face powders generally come in two main types.
 One type is loose powder, which is used to assist with oily skin in absorbing excess moisture and mattifying the face to reduce shininess.
 The other is pressed powder, which conceals blemishes and maximises coverage.

 The use of face powder has contributed to beauty standards throughout history.
 In ancient Europe and Asia, a whitened face with a smooth complexion signalled a woman of high status.
 The prevalence of this trend was carried throughout the Crusades and Medieval era.
 During this time, women used harmful ingredients as face powder including bleaches, lead and lye.